Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/29/22

 Jonathan Shavit:
-- fixed the bug in the crown sprite, but found a similar (but smaller) one in the skull sprite
+- Fixed the bug in the crown sprite, but found a similar (but smaller) one in the skull sprite
-- added some images to use in game instructions
+- Added some images to use in game instructions

 Karen Shekyan:
 - Added miniboss.
 They're slower, larger, have more health, and attack in a unique way.
 They spawn in the middle of the boss room of level 1.
 Also, their setStun method does nothing; this is intended.